An eligible academic entity shall manage containers of unwanted material while in the laboratory in accordance with this rule.

 (iii) A description of the manner in which the chemical was produced or processed, if applicable.

 (B) Management of containers in the laboratory.
-An eligible academic entity must properly manage containers of unwanted material in the laboratory to assure safe storage of the unwanted material, to prevent leaks, spills, emissions to the air, adverse chemical reactions, and dangerous situations that may result in harm to human health or the environment.
-Proper container management must include the following:
+An eligible academic entity shall properly manage containers of unwanted material in the laboratory to assure safe storage of the unwanted material, to prevent leaks, spills, emissions to the air, adverse chemical reactions, and dangerous situations that may result in harm to human health or the environment.
+Proper container management shall include the following:

 (1) Containers are maintained and kept in good condition and damaged containers are replaced, overpacked, or repaired; and

-(3) Containers must be kept closed at all times, except:
+(3) Containers shall be kept closed at all times, except:

-(a) When adding, removing, or consolidating unwanted material; or
+(a) When adding, removing, or bulking unwanted material; or

-(b) A working container may be open until the end of the procedure or work shift, or until it is full, whichever comes first, at which time the working container either must be closed or the contents must be emptied into a separate container that is then closed; or
+(b) A working container may be open until the end of the procedure or work shift, or until it is full, whichever comes first, at which time the working container either shall be closed or the contents shall be emptied into a separate container that is then closed; or

 (i) For the proper operation of laboratory equipment, such as with in-line collection of unwanted materials from high performance liquid chromatographs; or